mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - Duration: Concentration, up to 10 minutes
 - Effect: You see ley lines as glowing threads of energy.
 You can determine their direction, strength, and whether corrupted.

-Primordial Warding (5th level, abjuration)
+Ancient Warding (5th level, abjuration)
 - Casting Time: 1 minute
 - Range: Touch
 - Duration: 8 hours